 "Prejudice to the accused is the last of the four factors that are taken into account in assessing the reasonableness of the period between charge and trial.
-If the accused is awaiting trial in custody, or under restrictive bail conditions, there is an ongoing deprivation of liberty which ought to be reflected in a period of reasonableness that is at the short end of If delay might lead to the the spectrum. impairment of defence evidence, for example the death or incapacity of a very old or the of sick defence witness, period reasonableness should be short to preclude the prejudice to the fairness of the trial.
+If the accused is awaiting trial ín custody, under orrestrictive bail conditions, there is an ongoing deprivation of liberty which ought a reflected in period to be reasonableness that is at the short end of the spectrum.
+If delay might lead to the impairment of defence evidence, for example the death or incapacity of a very old or defence witness, the period reasonableness should be short to preclude the prejudice to the fairness of the trial.
 Where these sources of actual prejudice are absent, there is still the anxiety presumed to be experienced by a person awaiting trial.
 In R v.
 Askov (1990), 2 S.C.R..
 1199 Cory J. spoke of the "exquisite agony of a person awaiting trial, and said there was a "presumption of prejudice to the accused resulting from the passage of time"; in the case of long delay the presumption would be "virtually irrebuttable:.
-This passage made" clear that it was unnecessary for the accused to show actual prejudice in order to obtain a stay of the proceedings under s.
-This ruling was another element in 11(b). decision that made inevitable the the wholesale staying of proceedings that in fact followed the decision in Askov.
+This passage made clear that it was unnecessary for accused to show actual prejudice in order to obtain-a-stay of the proceedings under s.
+11(b).
+This ruling was another element in decision that made inevitable wholesale staying of proceedings that in fact followed the decision in Askov.

 The Askov presumption of prejudice may be undergoing reconsideration by the Court.
 In the later case of R. v.
 Morin (1992), 1 S.C.R.
-771 Sopinka J. for the majority made the points that "in many cases an accused person is not interested in a speedy trial and delay works to the advantage of the accused".
-He implied that delay by itself might not support the inference of sufficient prejudice to justify a stay of And McLachlin J., proceedings. in a concurring opinion, said that "the accused may have to call evidence if he or she is to displace the strong public interest in bringing those charged with an offence to trial".
+771 Sopinka J. for the majority made the points that "in many cases an accused -person\is\not\interested\in\a\speedy\trial and delay works to the advantage of the accused".
+He implied that delay by itself might not support the inference sufficient prejudice to justify a stay of And McLachlin J., proceedings. а concurring opinion, said that "the accused may have to call evidence if he or she is to displace the strong public interest bringing those charged with an offence to trial".
 Lamer C.J. interpreted the opinions of Sopinka and McLachlin JJ. as casting a burden of proving prejudice on the accused, which was a "fundamental change" from the position taken in Askov.
 He dissented on the basis that the Court should not depart from its recent ruling in Askov.
-Only future decisions will tell whether the Court has in fact abandoned the "presumption of prejudice" that was established in Askov.
+Onlv future decisions will tell whether the Court has in fact abandoned the "presumption of prejudice" that was established in Askov.